-Please enjoy this transcript of my episode “10 Commandments for Startup Success” with Reid Hoffman, co-founder of LinkedIn.
-It was transcribed and therefore might contain a few typos.
-When episodes last 2+ hours, it’s difficult to catch some minor errors.
+Please enjoy this transcript of the episode “10 Commandments for Startup Success” with Reid Hoffman, co-founder of LinkedIn.
+Transcripts may contain a few typos—with some shows lasting 2+ hours, it’s difficult to catch some minor errors.
 Enjoy!

 Listen to the episode here or by selecting any of the options below.

 Tim Ferriss: Hello, boys and girls.
 This is Tim Ferriss and welcome to another episode of the Tim Ferriss Show, where it is my job to interview, deconstruct, or showcase world class performers of all different types and look specifically at tactics that you can use.

 Maybe those are favorite books, maybe those are stories with really detailed specifics of their favorite fairies and successes; the keys that got them to where they are, whether they are chess prodigies, incredibly good athletes, former generals (in the military that is) or business icons.
 This episode I’m really excited about.
 I’m using a new mike; that’s how seriously I’m taking it and I have literally 34 pages of notes on this episode in front of me.

 The title, or one of the potential titles, is The Ten Commandments of Startup Success.
 There’s a lot related to business, there’s a lot related to life and it features one of my favorite people.
 There are two real components here.
 The main guest is Reid Hoffman.
 He’s in the driver’s seat here, and we’re going to get to his bio in a second.
 There are really two parts.
 There were six or seven questions I really wanted to ask Reid.

 I sent to him, and he was able to answer those.
 They are related to what would you put on a billboard, what are your favorite or most recommended books, and many other things; the worst advice given in his various fields of expertise, and so on.